Theory of versatile fidelity estimation with confidence: Minimax method

-for $\epsilon \in (0, 0.25)$.
-We restrict $\epsilon$ to the interval $(0, 0.25)$ (or equivalently, to confidence levels greater than $75\%$) so that $\vartheta(\epsilon)$ is well-defined.
-From Eq.~\eqref{eqn:risk_minimax_guarantee}, we see that the risk $\widehat{\mathcal{R}}_*(\epsilon)$ computed by Juditsky \& Nemirovski's procedure is actually an upper bound on the (unknown) $\epsilon$-risk $\mathcal{R}(\widehat{F}_*, \epsilon)$ of the near-optimal affine estimator $\widehat{F}_*$.
-Since the probability that the estimator $\widehat{F}_*$ fails by an error more than $\mathcal{R}(\widehat{F}_*, \epsilon)$ is less than $\epsilon$, and because $\mathcal{R}(\widehat{F}_*, \epsilon) \leq \widehat{\mathcal{R}}_*(\epsilon)$ we can conclude that the probability that $\widehat{F}_*$ fails by more than $\widehat{\mathcal{R}}_*(\epsilon)$ is also less than $\epsilon$.
-Therefore, the risk $\widehat{\mathcal{R}}_*(\epsilon)$ defines a confidence interval corresponding to the chosen confidence level $1 - \epsilon$.
+for $\failure \in (0, 0.25)$.
+We restrict $\failure$ to the interval $(0, 0.25)$ (or equivalently, to confidence levels greater than $75\%$) so that $\vartheta(\failure)$ is well-defined.
+From Eq.~\eqref{eqn:risk_minimax_guarantee}, we see that the risk $\jnrisk(\failure)$ computed by Juditsky \& Nemirovski's procedure is actually an upper bound on the (unknown) $\failure$-risk $\mathcal{R}(\widehat{F}_*, \failure)$ of the near-optimal affine estimator $\widehat{F}_*$.
+Since the probability that the estimator $\widehat{F}_*$ fails by an error more than $\mathcal{R}(\widehat{F}_*, \failure)$ is less than $\failure$, and because $\mathcal{R}(\widehat{F}_*, \failure) \leq \jnrisk(\failure)$ we can conclude that the probability that $\widehat{F}_*$ fails by more than $\jnrisk(\failure)$ is also less than $\failure$.
+Therefore, the risk $\jnrisk(\failure)$ defines a confidence interval corresponding to the chosen confidence level $1 - \failure$.

-Eq.~\eqref{eqn:risk_minimax_guarantee} guarantees that the confidence interval defined by $\widehat{\mathcal{R}}_*(\epsilon)$ is nearly minimax optimal.
-This is because the risk $\widehat{\mathcal{R}}_*(\epsilon)$ of the near-optimal affine estimator $\widehat{F}_*$ computed by Juditsky \& Nemirovski's procedure is at most a constant times the minimax optimal risk, where the constant factor $\vartheta(\epsilon)$ depends only on the chosen confidence level.
-Note that $\vartheta(0.1) < 6.54$ and that $\vartheta(\epsilon)$ is a decreasing function of $\epsilon$, converging to $2$ as $\epsilon \to 0$.
-Therefore, for confidence levels greater than $90\%$, $\widehat{\mathcal{R}}_*$ is guaranteed to be close to the minimax optimal risk by a factor less than $6.5$.
+Eq.~\eqref{eqn:risk_minimax_guarantee} guarantees that the confidence interval defined by $\jnrisk(\failure)$ is nearly minimax optimal.
+This is because the risk $\jnrisk(\failure)$ of the near-optimal affine estimator $\widehat{F}_*$ computed by Juditsky \& Nemirovski's procedure is at most a constant times the minimax optimal risk, where the constant factor $\vartheta(\failure)$ depends only on the chosen confidence level.
+Note that $\vartheta(0.1) < 6.54$ and that $\vartheta(\failure)$ is a decreasing function of $\failure$, converging to $2$ as $\failure \to 0$.
+Therefore, for confidence levels greater than $90\%$, $\jnrisk$ is guaranteed to be close to the minimax optimal risk by a factor less than $6.5$.
 In practice, the estimator typically performs better than the theoretically guaranteed bound of Eq.~\eqref{eqn:risk_minimax_guarantee}.
+We use the star symbol as a subscript in $\jnrisk(\failure)$ to emphasize that it is nearly minimax optimal.

-In the remainder of this study, we omit the argument $\epsilon$ when writing $\widehat{\mathcal{R}}_*$ for the sake of notational simplicity.
+In the remainder of this study, we omit the argument $\failure$ when writing $\jnrisk$ for the sake of notational simplicity.
 A short summary of the different types of risk mentioned in this section can be found in Table~\ref{tab:types_of_risk}.